 Transitions connect states.
 There are different kinds of Transitions, but we will restrict ourselves to the two basic types for now.
 (See below for more complex transitions.)

-They can be guarded by a trigger that determines when this transition is enabled and they can have effects that are executed whenever this transition becomes active.
+They can be guarded by a trigger that determines when this transition is enabled and they can have one or more effects that are executed whenever this transition becomes active.

 A delayed transition cannot trigger in the instance the parent state is entered.
 If a state is entered, they become active in the next tick.
 You can see this in the Simple example.
 Just write go to.